 - MAP Mentor Training Stage 2: Providing ongoing training/consultation/technical assistance by telephone (in person, if necessary) to trainee Mentors to be scheduled monthly over two academic years, up to 15 20 hours and conducted by an Archways consultant.
-Ongoing training will be with individuals or groups of mentors, and will continue until the trainee mentor is accredited. - Providing reports to the Principal on MAP trainee mentor numbers, MAP mentee numbers and overall adherence to MAP mentoring requirements.
+Ongoing training will be with individuals or groups of mentors, and will continue until the trainee mentor is accredited.
+Accreditation must be completed within 2 years of Stage 1 training. - Providing reports to the Principal on MAP trainee mentor numbers, MAP mentee numbers and overall adherence to MAP mentoring requirements.
 Reports are provided each term and at the end of the school year. - Providing MAP Mentoring accreditation to MAP trainee mentors who meet proficiency criteria.